yuanqing/widget/README.md

+# widget

-*This repository is a demonstration of how the Create Figma Plugin toolkit can be used to build a [FigJam Widget](https://www.figma.com/blog/bringing-the-power-of-our-open-platform-to-figjam/).*
+> A demonstration of how the [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/) toolkit can be used to build a [FigJam Widget](https://figma.com/blog/bringing-the-power-of-our-open-platform-to-figjam/)

+## Initial set up

 First: